-Failure to file a tax return by the due date will result in a penalty equal to 10% of the taxes due.
+Failure to file a tax return by the due date will result in a penalty of up to EUR 300.